 - A vehicle licence cannot be transferred if the licence has expired or has been suspended or revoked.

-Beyond the Age
+Beyond the age vehicle:

 A vehicle that is over 12 years of age can remain licensed provided that it meets the exceptional condition criteria as decided by the Licensing and Appeals Committee.